TheOdinProject/curriculum/html_css/v2/main-course/positioning.md

  - You'll know the difference between each property and how to combine them.

 ### Static and Relative Positioning
+The difference between static and relative is fairly simple.
+Static is the default positioning of every element and properties top, right, bottom and left have no effect on statically positioned elements.
+Relative on the other hand is pretty much the same as static, but properties top, right bottom and left affect the specific element relative to itself.

 ### Absolute Positioning